SCOTT GOLDBERG TALKS THE FOREST HILLS

 Before this Shelley Duvall had not acted on-screen in over twenty years.
 What did that entail practically speaking.
 What did it take to get her to come back to acting after all of these years of not doing so?

-Shelley is a natural, she still has the ability to act and to play a character unlike anyone she has ever played before, it is really inspiring to see.
+She is a natural.
+She still has the ability to act.
+And to play a role, unlike anything she ever played.
+It's really inspiring to see.
 I had a great time working with her.
-She has expressed many times how much she enjoyed acting again and it was surreal to be able to work with such an amazing woman and talent.
+She had expressed many times how much she enjoyed acting again and it was surreal to be able to work with such an amazing woman and talent.

-The film is based on a short film by the same name you made some years ago?
+The film is based on a short by the same name that you made some years ago?

-The short film is a completely different story, the short film was more about two Kentucky outcasts that were living alone in the woods.
-I always loved the title, so I kept the title.
+The short is a completely different story which was more about two Kentucky outcasts that were living alone in the woods.
+I always loved the title.
+So I kept the title.
 But not the story.

 Are there more horror icons you would love to bring together for a film in the future?

-I'd absolutely love to work with Elizabeth Berridge from 'The Funhouse' and Dana Kimmel from 'Friday The 13th: Part III', Jamie Lee Curtis, Ashley Lawrence, Danielle Harris, Tom Atkins, Robert Englund and Lori Cardille, again, since I worked with her in 2011.
-The fact that I was able to personally choose who I wanted in 'The Forest Hills' based on them being in my favorite movies was really nice.
-And I would love to work with Edward Furlong again.
-He is a great talent.
+I would absolutely love to work with Elizabeth Berridge from 'The Funhouse' and Dana Kimmel from 'Friday the 13th Part 3', Jamie Lee Curtis, Ashley Lawrence, Danielle Harris, Tom Atkins, Robert Englund, Lori Cardille again, I worked with her in 2011.
+The fact that I was able to personally choose who I wanted in 'The Forest Hills' based on them being in my favorite movies was really nice, and I would love to work with Edward Furlong again, he's a great talent.

-Do you have ideas for what is to come?
+Do you have any ideas for what is to come next?